12 Course Outline on Gospel Apologetics

 - Jesus commanded us to spread the “Good News” of salvation.
 (Matthew 28:19)

-Sharing the Gospel is not converting someone to a religion: Jesus alone saves (Romans 3:23, Acts 4:12); not by membership; not by doing good works and boasting it.
-(Ephesians 2:8-9)
+Sharing the Gospel is proclaiming God’s message—not converting someone: Jesus alone saves (Rom.
+3:23, Acts 4:12); not by church membership; not by doing good works and boasting it.
+(Eph.
+2:8-9)

 5. The Gospel in a nutshell